Research

 In the case of donanemab, it teaches the immune cells to recognise and remove a protein called amyloid, which builds up in the brains of people with Alzheimer’s disease.
 In the trial three-quarters of the people taking donanemab had amyloid successfully cleared from their brains by the end of the trial.

 The amyloid protein build-ups are thought to be toxic to brain cells, causing them to get sick and eventually die, leading to the symptoms of Alzheimer’s disease.
 The importance of this protein in the development of Alzheimer’s disease was discovered by Alzheimer’s Society-funded research led by Professor Sir John Hardy over thirty years ago.
-It laid the foundations for billions of pounds of investment into many drugs like donanemab, with 127 other drugs currently being tested in clinical trials.
+It laid the foundations for billions of pounds of investment into many drugs like donanemab, with over 130 other drugs currently being tested in clinical trials.

 Does donanemab work?